kodecocodes/i9t/multitasking/multitasking.markdown

 ![width=90% ipad](images/mt05.png)

 Travelog is a journaling app.
 The app uses `UISplitViewController` to display entries on the left side.
-Tap and entry to display it in the right-hand view; rotate the device and you'll find both master and detail views of the Split View Controller are visible in both orientations.
+Tap any entry to display it in the right-hand view; rotate the device and you'll find both master and detail views of the Split View Controller are visible in both orientations.
 However, the master view is narrower in portrait orientation to give the content more room in the detail view.

 It's time to see how the app behaves in a multitasking environment.
 Swipe from the right edge of the screen to expose the list of multitasking-ready apps on your iPad.
 This can be tricky in the simulator; try starting with your mouse pointer just inside the simulator window to simulate a swipe in from the edge.